-Wearing barding, a shield, or armour with any EV penalty may increase your UC attack delay.
-Every time you throw a punch, the following die roll is made for each piece of equipment:
+Wearing a shield or armour with any EV penalty may increase your UC attack delay.
+Every time you throw a punch, the following die roll is made for your armor:

 Characters in bat form receive a special bonus to unarmed combat, making attacks in 60% of the normal time (though at a significant penalty to damage).
 Other effects that can influence attack speed (such as Haste, Slow, Statue Form, etc.) apply as normal, with a hardcoded limit at 3 which you cannot exceed.

-Finally, your attack delay can never be a fraction of a turn.
+Finally, your attack delay can never be a fraction of an aut.
 If your calculated speed falls between two whole numbers, the game will round up or down based on the remainder (7.2 would have a 20% chance of being rounded to 8 and an 80% chance of being 7).

 |UC||Avg delay||UC||Avg delay||UC||Avg delay|